dariooliveirajr/dariooliveirajr/README.md

 ### :boy::v: Hi there!
 ***
-I have been working with the development of graphic materials for about 4 years.
-I worked with PHP and the main structuring languages in 2018.
-In 2019 I developed a system for scheduling appointments for the Semper Clínica de fisioterapia using Node.js, among several back-end and styling libraries, as well as creating a database. normalized data.
-I participated in several fairs and workshops on information technology, becoming a winner or finalist in any of them.
-I worked in 2020 managing a vehicle integration system at Search Optics Serviços LTDA, as well as maintaining websites through the company's CMS.
+I started in the programming world with 13 years old, thru a Blog for a game.
+I attendend a technical school whereby I learned the basics of computer science and could put my hands on a lot of projects.
+In 2019 I developed a system for scheduling appointments for a physical therapy clinic using Node.js, among several back-end and styling libraries, as well as creating a database.
+I participated in several fairs and workshops that addressed mobile development, integrated systems, artificial intelligence and web development becoming a winner or finalist in some of them.

+I worked in 2020 as Support Analyst managing a vehicle integration system as well as maintaining websites through the company's CMS.
+In 2021, after a Node.js bootcamp I had the honor of start my carrer as a developer.
+I worked at a Startup where I could use my knowledge to refactor the main Api from Javascript to Typescript, apply code patterns, develop several features, write a documentation and offcourse, correct bugs.

 ### :wrench::computer: Skills
 ***